prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 ## Adoption Plan

-- We are able to enable join pushdown for Jdbc Connectors using presto custom configuration enable-join-query-pushdown=true.
+- We can enable join pushdown for Jdbc Connectors using presto custom configuration enable-join-query-pushdown=true.
 - Currently presto is able to pushdown only one connector table.
 Pushing down multiple connector tables to jdbc level is out of scope for this RFC